 It’s been a very long time since I bought this book.
 To be honest, its been long enough for me to have forgotten when I bought it and even where.
 But apparently, it came into my life for a reason, and the season for it has finally arrived.

 In my latest venture to redesign my studio, complete with painting and needed window treatments, I had to move all of my books out of my studio and into another room to maneuver books cases and shelves.
 Being very particular about the workings of this space now, I took the time to go through all of my books one by one and categorize them before bringing them back in.

-While I use the colored notecards in a treasure box method of outlining and brainstorming, Ive decided to utilize its compartmentalized way of organizing along side my notecards.
+While I use the colored notecards in a treasure box method of outlining and brainstorming, I’ve decided to utilize its compartmentalized way of organizing along side my notecards.
 Why?
 Especially if the notecard method is working?
-Well, because I have no outline of the course of this story, lots of information comes at me from many different directions.
-I may have and idea and write it out on the notecard, and then a few hours later, the same idea comes, but totally reversed details.
+Well, because I have no outline of the course of this story and lots of information comes at me from many different directions.
+I may have an idea and write it out on the notecard, and then a few hours later, the same idea comes, but with totally reversed details.
 Which method leads you to writing a better story?
 I don’t know, but having more than one method of capturing the possibilities sounds like a winner to me.
 Who knows…it could actually be the telling of two different books in the end.

-My point…capture everything, and keep it organized in whatever method works for you.
-You never know when you’ll get more than one idea, try one and it doesn’t turn out the way you intended.
-You can always quickly return to the other idea(s) awaiting you.
+My point…capture everything.
+Keep it organized in whatever method works for you.
+You never know when you’ll get an idea, try it and it doesn’t turn out the way you intended.
+You can always return to the other idea(s) awaiting you.